Selective Amnesia: A Continual Learning Approach to Forgetting in Deep Generative Models: Background and Related Work

 The field of continual learning is primarily concerned with the sequential learning of tasks in deep neural networks, while avoiding catastrophic forgetting.
 A variety of methods have been proposed to tackle this problem, including regularization approaches~\cite{kirkpatrick2017overcoming, zenke2017continual}, architectural modifications~\cite{rusu2016progressive, draelos2017neurogenesis}, and data replay~\cite{shin2017continual}.
 We discuss two popular approaches that will be used in our work: Elastic Weight Consolidation and Generative Replay. \paragraph{Elastic Weight Consolidation.} Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017overcoming} adopts a Bayesian approach to model the posterior of the weights for accomplishing two tasks, $D_A$ and $D_B$, given a model $\theta^*$ that has learnt $D_A$.
 The Laplace approximation is applied to the posterior over the initial task $D_A$, giving rise to a quadratic penalty that slows down learning of weights that are most relevant to the initial task.
 Concretely, the posterior is given by $\log p(\theta|D_A,D_B) = \log p(D_B|\theta) - \lambda \sum_i \frac{F_i}{2}(\theta_i - \theta_i^*)^2$, where $F$ is the Fisher information matrix (FIM) and $\lambda$ is a weighting parameter.
 In practice, a diagonal approximation $F_i = \mathbb{E}_{p(D|\theta^*)}[(\frac{\partial}{\partial \theta_i} \log p(D|\theta))^2]$ is adopted for computational efficiency. $F_i$ can be viewed as a sensitivity measure of the weight $\theta_i$ on the model's output.
 For variational models, we modify the $F_i$ to measure the sensitivity of $\theta_i$ on the ELBO: $F_i = \mathbb{E}_{p(\rvx|\theta^*,\rvc)p(\rvc)}[(\frac{\partial}{\partial \theta_i} \mathrm{ELBO}(\rvx|\theta, \rvc))^2]$. \paragraph{Generative Replay.} Generative Replay (GR)~\cite{shin2017continual} was proposed as a method where a generative model can be leveraged to generate data from previous tasks, and used to augment data from the current task in the training of a discriminative model.
 More generally, it motivates one to leverage generative models for continual learning, whereby without needing to store any of the previous datasets, a model can be trained on all tasks simultaneously, which prevents catastrophic forgetting.

 Our work leverages EWC and GR to train a model to sequentially forget certain classes and concepts.
-This is fundamentally different from the objectives of continual learning, which instead seeks to prevent forgetting.
-Additionally, most prior work on continual learning for generative models are applied to GANs~\cite{seff2017continual, lesort2019generative}, while our work is primarily concerned with variational models.
+There have been several works utilizing these techniques for generative models, such as GANs~\cite{seff2017continual, lesort2019generative} and VAEs~\cite{nguyen2017variational}.
+However, these works tackle the traditional problem of continual learning, which seeks to prevent forgetting.